-Does sodium-salt can raise blood pressure?
+Can sodium-salt raise blood pressure?
 As a hypertension high sodium salt intake, increase blood pressure and potassium help lower blood pressure.

 Sodium salt and blood pressure

-A study shows that in people with hypertension, limiting salt intake about 1500 mg/day can do lower blood pressure significantly as comparable to a single drug hypertension treatment.
-The blood pressure lowering effect is up to 9 mmHg systolic and 4.5 mmHg diastolic.
+A study shows that in people with hypertension, limiting salt intake about 1500 mg/day can do lower blood pressure significantly as compared to a single drug hypertension treatment.
+The blood pressure-lowering effect is up to 9 mmHg systolic and 4.5 mmHg diastolic.

 Salt sensitive individual’s blood pressure

-Some people are more sensitive to salt; these people with too much salt can raise their blood pressure.
-For others who are non-sensitive to sodium, there will not have as large a change.
-However, about 50 % peoples is salt sensitive.
+Some people are more vulnerable to salt; these people with too much salt can raise their blood pressure.
+For others who are non-sensitive to sodium, there will not have as massive a change.
+However, about 50 % of peoples are salt sensitive.

 Your recommended hypertensive salt intake.

 Your salt requirement is only 500 mg/day for your body to function normally.
-Most people consume about 10 times more of this actual requirement.
+Most people consume about ten times more of this actual requirement.

-The current recommendation of sodium intake for non-hypertensive is less than 2400 mgs/day (or 2.4 grams/day).
-This equals to six grams (about one teaspoon) of table salt a day; this includes all salts and sodium you consume including cooking and at the table use.
+The current recommendation of sodium intake for non-hypertensive is less than 2400 mg/day (or 2.4 grams/day).
+It equals to six grams (about one teaspoon) of table salt a day; this includes all salts and sodium you consume, including cooking and at the table use.
 For people with hypertension, it is advisable to eat less salt and sodium.
-Numerous studies have shown people who consume 1,500 mg of sodium had better blood pressure lowering benefits than those with high salt intake.
+Numerous studies have shown people who consume 1,500 mg of sodium had better blood pressure-lowering benefits than those with high salt intake.

-The recommended quantity of salt for people with hypertension is 1500 mgs/day.
+The recommended quantity of salt for people with hypertension is 1500 mg/day.

 How do you lowering your salt intake?